Ectodermal Dysplasia-Skin-Fragility Syndrome

-Ectodermal dysplasia/skin fragility syndrome is a rare inherited disorder due to mutations in the plakophilin -1 gene (PKP1).
-First described in 1997 by McGrath et al., it comprises trauma-induced skin fragility, blistering, congenital ectodermal dysplasia and painful hyperkeratosis of the palms and soles.
+Ectodermal dysplasia (ED)-skin fragility syndrome is a rare inherited disorder due to mutations in the plakophilin -1 gene (PKP1).
+First described in 1997 by McGrath et al., it comprises trauma-induced skin fragility, blistering, congenital ectodermal dysplasia and painful hyperkeratosis of the palms and soles.1

-Affected individuals may present in childhood with skin fragility and blistering, in association with fine sparse hair, reduced sweating and nail dystrophy.
+Affected individuals usually present in childhood with skin fragility and blistering, in association with fine sparse hair, reduced sweating and nail dystrophy.
 In the first years of life (severe) palmoplantar hyperkeratosis becomes manifest (typically with painful fissuring), in addition to hyperkeratotic plaques on the limbs.
 Perioral cracking and chronic cheilitis frequently develop.1-3

-In 1997, McGrath et a.l reported mutations in the PKP1 gene as the molecular basis of ectodermal dysplasia/skin fragility syndrome.
-PKP1 is located on locus 1q32 and encodes the accessory desmosomal plaque protein, plakophilin 1, which plays a key role in desmosome formation, cutaneous cell-cell adhesion and epidermal development.
+In 1997, mutations in the PKP1 gene have been identified as the molecular basis of ectodermal dysplasia/skin fragility syndrome.
+PKP1 is located on locus 1q32 and encodes the accessory desmosomal plaque protein plakophilin 1, which plays a key role in desmosome formation and stabilization, cutaneous cell-cell adhesion and epidermal development.1, 4

-Diagnosis is made by assessment of the clinical features and the identification of a mutation in the PKP1 gene.
-A skin biopsy may show widening of intercellular spaces between keratinocytes (particularly in the spinous layer) as well as hyperkeratosis and acanthosis.
+Diagnosis is made by assessment of the clinical features and identification of a mutation in the PKP1 gene.
+Light microscopy may show widening of intercellular spaces between keratinocytes (particularly in the spinous layer) as well as hyperkeratosis and acanthosis.
 Ultrastructural findings include small, poorly formed desmosomes with reduced connections to the keratin filament cytoskeleton.
-Immunohistochemical analysis may reveal a complete absence of staining for the accessory desmosomal plaque protein plakophilin 1.
+Immunohistochemical analysis may reveal a complete absence of staining for the accessory desmosomal plaque protein plakophilin 1.1-3

-Careful management of skin fragility and blistering is fundamentally preventative and symptomatic.
-Treatment strategies focus on preventing the formation of new blisters, preventing and treating infections and facilitating wound healing.
-Hyperkeratosis treatment may include emollients, keratolytics (eg 6% salicylic acid in 70% propylene glycol), topical retinoids, topical vitamin D ointment (calcipotriol) and systemic retinoids.
+Treatment strategies focus on preventing of formation of new blisters, infection prophylaxis and improving wound healing.
+Treatment of hyperkeratosis involves the use of emollients, keratolytics (eg. salicylic acid), topical retinoids, topical vitamin D ointment (calcipotriol) and systemic retinoids.